 Opening May 22, 4-7pm

-Soon is Now brings this immersive multi-media installation, including a new video, to Scenic Hudson’s River Center, Long Dock Park, Beacon, NY from May 22 - June 28.
+Soon is Now brings this immersive multi-media installation, including documentary films, to Scenic Hudson’s River Center, Long Dock Park, Beacon, NY from May 22 - June 28.
 Museum of Fishes & Greens is an Upstate Art Weekend participant.

 Two Special Workshops: